 Negative Media in Law Enforcement Settings: Application-based Research.

 While researchers have noted that there seems to have been an upsurge of negatively-valenced media coverage in general, this seems to be particularly true in the case of law enforcement-related broadcasts.
-Saturation coverage of a number of recent, high-profile negative interactions between police officers and citizens has spurred intense discussion regarding the state of police-public relations in America, as well as a growing feeling within the law enforcement community that the media generally treats police officers unfairly
+Saturation coverage of a number of recent, high-profile negative interactions between police officers and citizens has spurred intense discussion regarding the state of police-public relations in America, as well as a growing feeling within the law enforcement community that the media generally treats police officers unfairly (Pew Research Center, 2016).

 As negative news broadcasts have been demonstrated to induce negative emotionality and stress in general samples, it is reasonable to assume that such broadcasts might be particularly evocative for those groups for whom the broadcasts are personally relevant.
-Indeed, media coverage of police activity has long been established as major source of stress for many law enforcement officials As a result, recent research has focused on how police officers perceive the influence of negative media on day-to-day law enforcement activity.
+Indeed, media coverage of police activity has long been established as major source of stress for many law enforcement officials (Harpold & Feemster, 2002; Nisar, Rasheed, & Qiang, 2018; Wexler & Logan, 1983).
+As a result, recent research has focused on how police officers perceive the influence of negative media on day-to-day law enforcement activity.

 Nix and Wolfe (2017) used descriptive evaluations to determine officers' perceptions of the influence of negatively-valenced media on both themselves and police work as a whole.
-While authors were unable to demonstrate that a significant portion of their sample experienced lessened motivation as a result of negative publicity—a phenomenon that has been termed the Ferguson Effect their results did indicate that many officers felt that negative publicity makes it both more difficult and more dangerous to be employed as a law enforcement officer.
+While authors were unable to demonstrate that a significant portion of their sample experienced lessened motivation as a result of negative publicity—a phenomenon that has been termed the Ferguson Effect (Nix & Wolfe, 2016)—their results did indicate that many officers felt that negative publicity makes it both more difficult and more dangerous to be employed as a law enforcement officer.
 As heightened perception of danger has been linked to a number of negative outcomes, such as affective distress, further evaluation is needed to understand exactly how this perception of increased danger influences officer performance (Castle & Martin, 2006; Hart & Wearing, 1995; Jermier, Gaines, & McIntosh, 1989)

 While negative publicity has been clearly demonstrated to result in potentially stressful perceptions by police officers, it has never been directly tied to deficits in cognitive processes such as reaction time, working memory, or executive function.
 However, as negative publicity has been established as a significant source of stress, which has clearly been shown to induce deficits in cognitive performance in both general and law enforcement samples, it is logical to question whether negative publicity related to police activity might be related to decrements in performance on tasks that involve cognition when the subject is a law enforcement officer.
 Given these connections, it is both reasonable and necessary to further examine the relationship between negative publicity and cognition in law enforcement samples.